 The Quito Palm Sunday Procession

 The first year we headed out on Palm Sunday, back in 2014, we knew nothing about the small procession.
 It seemed to appear from nowhere.
-One moment, there were very few people and the next a crowd was pushing into the plaza.
+One moment, there were very few people and the next, a crowd was pushing into the plaza.
 What made the procession hard to see was that people from the street joined in and walked alongside the more formal gathering.
+There was little to no distinction between parade participants and parade watchers.

 We were fortunate to be on the side of the plaza where the procession arrived and I hurriedly snapped photos of the Virgin Mary, of Joseph leading an adult Jesus on a donkey, and of everyday Quiteños carrying branches of rosemary and native grasses in bouquets meant to replace traditional branches of the wax palm, now an endangered tree throughout the Andes.

-And that was the start of our first Palm Sunday visit in Quito.
+And that was the start of our first Palm Sunday in Quito.

 Palm Sunday Events in the Plaza San Francisco